LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 **Update**: December 2021

-**As of December 2021**: There are new serious vulnerabilities were identified impacting the Apache Log4j utility ([CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228) and [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046)).
-The issues are fixed in Apache Log4j version **2.16**.
-Please see more detail from the [Apache Log4j Security Vulnerabilities](https://logging.apache.org/log4j/2.x/security.html) page.
+**As of December 2021**: There are new serious vulnerabilities that were identified impacting the Apache Log4j utility.
+Please update the library to the latest version.
+You can find more detail regarding the vulnerability and the fix from the [Apache Log4j Security Vulnerabilities](https://logging.apache.org/log4j/2.x/security.html) page.

 [Enterprise Message API - Java Edition (EMA API)](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) (formerly known as Elektron Message API) allows developers integrate the EMA Java application with [Apache Log4j](https://logging.apache.org/log4j/2.x/) which is a de facto standard logging framework for Java-based application at deployment time by using the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) API as a facade for logging utility.
 The [previous article](https://developers.refinitiv.com/article/how-integrate-elektron-message-api-java-edition-log4j-logging-framework) shows how to integrate Log4j with EMA Java application in a manual way which is suitable for earlier versions of EMA Java API.
 However, the API has been mavenized to support [Apache Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/) build tools since Refinitiv Real-Time SDK (RTSDK) Java (formerly known as Elektron SDK) version 1.2, therefore this article will show how to integrate your EMA Java 1.3.x application with Log4j in a Maven way.